-There is certainly a tension between the development of software and hardware.
-The hardware limits the software.
-We can not build applications that run faster than the hardware.
-Machine Learning algorithms for example need a lot of resources to calculate their models.
-This means that effective research with this technology is only possible with sufficient hardware.
+means that effective research with this technology is only possible with sufficient hardware.
 Even though software can be seen as a conceptual good, it is impossible to execute it only mentally, especially when using very complicated algorithms.
-Software is only effective through its execution, its performance.
+Software is only effective through its execution and thus through its performance.